Save big (up to $1,875) on small business tools with our free membership, business.com+

 “Budget planning involves looking at external (economy, regulations and laws, etc.) and internal factors (staff, revenue, expenses, etc.) and then estimating needs, incorporating unexpected things, developing future goals, and looking at historical information and trends,” said JeFreda R. Brown, CEO of Goshen Business Group.

-How do you create a budget for a business?
+How do you plan a budget for a business?

 Budgets indicate how much money is spent on different aspects of the business, like payroll, advertising, supplies and other necessities.
-To create a budget, small business owners should analyze revenue and expenses for the entire calendar and fiscal year.
+To create a budget, analyze revenue and expenses for the entire calendar and fiscal year.
 Look at what you spent the previous year and project if you will spend the same, less or more moving forward.

 The goal of budget planning is to lay out all of the necessary components and brainstorm your goals, according to Shahid Hanif, founder of Shufti Pro.
 Hanif named some steps that the budgeting process should include: